tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 `sum (replicate 5 (max 6.7 8.9))` can be rewritten as `(sum . replicate 5. max 6.7) 8.9` or as
 `sum . replicate 5 . max 6.7 $ 8.9`.

-What is ahappening is the creation of a function that takes what `max 6.7` takes and applies `replicate 5` to it.
+What is happening is the creation of a function that takes what `max 6.7` takes and applies `replicate 5` to it.
 Then a function that takes the result of that and does a sum of it is create.
 Finally, that unction is called with `8.9`.
 However it is more easily read as taking the value of `max 6.7 8.9`, replicating it `5` times, and taking the sum of that replication.

-If you want to rewrite a function with lots of parentheses you can start by putting the last parameter of the innermost function after a $, and replacing each pair of parenthses with a `.`.
+If you want to rewrite a function with lots of parentheses you can start by putting the last parameter of the innermost function after a $, and replacing each pair of parentheses with a `.`.

 `replicate 100 (product (map (*3) (zipWith max [1,2,3,4,5] [4,5,6,7,8])))` can be rewritten as
 `replicate 100 . product . map (*3) . zipWith max [1,2,3,4,5] $ [4,5,6,7,8]`.